-State foundation unrestricted grant in aid funding decreased by \$220,076 to a total of \$4,099,225.
-This was a 5.1% decrease in State aid.
-This reduction was implemented in the last two months of the fiscal year due to the COVID-19 pandemic.
+State foundation unrestricted grant in aid funding increased by \$154,458 to a total of \$4,204,791.
+This was a 3.8% increase in State aid.
 One of the most important financial portions of the state's budget is the treatment of the tangible personal property tax reimbursement funding source.
 In June 2015, the General Assembly adopted a new budget bill (House Bill 64) that restored the phase-out of the Tangible Personal Property Tax Loss Reimbursement that was to be totally phased out at a rate not exceed 1.75% operating revenue.
-The amount of reimbursement decreased by \$115,146 in Fiscal Year 2020 compared to Fiscal Year 2019 or 17.3% reduction.
-The effect of the decrease in State Foundation unrestricted grant funds and the loss in Tangible Personal Property Tax Loss Reimbursement was a decrease of \$335,222 resulting from House Bill 64.
+The amount of reimbursement decreased by \$156,601 in Fiscal Year 2021 compared to Fiscal Year 2020 or 12.3% reduction.